Clever/policies/privacy-policy.md

 ### 7. HOW TO CONTACT US

-If you have any questions about this Privacy Policy or the Service, please contact us at [support@clever.com](mailto:support@clever.com).
+If you have any questions about this Privacy Policy or the Service, please contact us by visiting our [Help Center](https://support.clever.com/).

 ### 8. CHANGES TO OUR PRIVACY POLICY